Golf course: Greens

 Two downside factors of Bermuda greens are cost of maintenance, and also the existence of grain (the growth direction of the blades of grass), which affects the ball's roll and which is called "the grain of the green" and not to be confused with "the rub of the green" which are idiosyncrasies encountered getting through the hole.
 The slope or break of the green also affects the roll of the ball.
 The hole, or cup, is always found within the green and must have a diameter of 108 mm and a depth of at least 10 cm.
 Its position on the green is not fixed and typically is changed daily by a greenskeeper in order to prevent excessive localized wear and damage to the turf.
 A new hole will be cut by a device that removes a plug of the turf from the ground, and the reinforced cup is then moved, before the old hole is filled in with the plug cut from the new hole and levelled.
 The hole has a flag on a pole positioned in it so that it may be seen from a distance, but not necessarily from the tee.
 This location marker is officially called the "flagstick" but is also commonly referred to as the "pin".
 Flagsticks are made of either coated fiberglass, metal, or wood and have a metal or synthetic bottom (called a ferrule) that is designed to fit in the hole cup.

 Putting greens are not all of the same quality.
 The finest-quality greens are well-kept so that a ball will roll smoothly over the closely mowed grass.
 Excess water can be removed from a putting green using a machine called a water hog.
 Golfers describe a green as fast if a light stroke on the ball makes it roll a long distance; conversely, on a slow green a stronger stroke is necessary to roll the ball the same distance.
 The exact speed of a green can be determined with a stimp meter.
 By collecting sample measurements, golf courses can be compared in terms of average green speed.
 It is, however, illegal by the rules of golf to test the speed of a green while playing by rolling a ball on it, or by feeling or rubbing the green.

 The cost of installing and maintaining grass greens constitutes a considerable proportion of the expense of installing and maintaining a golf course.
 To save money, many low budget courses catering to casual players have sand greens instead of real grass.
 In recent years, artificial turf has also become an increasingly popular surface as a less costly alternative to grass which more closely resembles the appearance and feel of real grass compared to a sand surface.

+Design of a green with an elevated front is called a false front, as it deceptively causes the balls hitting this part of the green to roll off back.